Mon Repos is all about turtles, right? Yes and no.

 History buffs you’ll love Mon Repos—it may not be our biggest park, but what it lacks in size, it makes up for in heart.
 Time, and the elements, have been kind enough to leave behind some reminders of earlier days—if you know where to look!

 Over the last 130 years, foreign influence has shaped Mon Repos.
 In 1893, France chose Mon Repos beach as the connection point for a telegraph cable stretching from New Caledonia to Australia.
 For 30 years this cable connected Australia to the rest of the world.
-Today, on extremely low tides, you can still see traces of the cable, halfway along the southern end of Mon Repos beach.
+Today, on extremely low tides, you can at times still see traces of the cable, halfway along the southern end of Mon Repos beach.

 The French connection isn’t the only foreign influence in the area.
 Take a wander down to the South Sea Islander rock wall for an insight into the early sugar industry.
 There were no electric tools in 1884, so imagine how many Islanders it took, and how hard it was, to hand-build this 1.6km long rock wall.